geut/mithril-transition/README.md

 **newElem**: The new DOM element that is inserting.

 **direction**: This option allow to you define differents animations based of next/prev direction of the lifecycle components.
-Is required has at least ```useHistory``` in true.
+Is required have at least ```useHistory``` in true.

 **cbLast**: Callback to complete the remove of the lastElem. (is required call it)